-3.19 GAS METER MONITORING [DWG M4.31]
+3.19 GAS METER MONITORING

-- A. The BAS shall monitor individual Gas Consumption meter(s) as indicated on the drawings. - B. MANAGEMENT REPORTING: The BAS shall record the following and have the ability to report it at daily, monthly and yearly intervals: - 1.
-Cubic Feet used with time and date totalized for:
+- A. The BAS shall monitor individual Gas Consumption meter(s) as indicated on the drawings.

+- B. MANAGEMENT REPORTING: The BAS shall record the following and have the ability to report it at daily, monthly and yearly intervals:

+- 1. Cubic Feet used with time and date totalized for:

 - a) Day to Date

 - b) Previous Day

 - c) Month to Date

 - d) Previous Month

 - e) Year to Date

 - f) Previous Year

-3.20 LIGHTING SEQUENCE OF OPERATION [DWG M4.31]
+3.20 LIGHTING SEQUENCE OF OPERATION

 - A. Security System Interface - 1.
-The security alarm panel needs to provide contacts for Alarm/Normal and Armed/Disarmed to the BAS system. - B. Interior - 1.
+The security alarm panel needs to provide contacts for Alarm/Normal and Armed/Disarmed to the BAS system.
+The HVAC Space Sensor override button will serve to operate the lighting override during Unoccupied conditions. - B. Interior - 1.
 The interior lights will be energized when the security system is disarmed. - 2.
 The interior lights will be de-energized 10 minutes after the security system is armed. - 3.
 This will be the same for weekdays as well as weekends. - 4.
-These lights will be energized when the security system alarms and will remain on until the system is reset, at which time the lights will follow the armed/disarmed sequence.
+These lights will be energized when the security system alarms and will remain on until the system is reset, at which time the lights will follow the armed/disarmed sequence. - 5.
+Unoccupied Schedule: When the override button on the space sensor is activated, the lights serving the area where the button was pressed shall turn on for two (2) hours (adj).
+When override time period has 15 minutes remaining, the lights will blink 3 times in 3 second intervals. - C. Exterior - 1.
+The exterior lights (those that are attached to the building ie: wall pack downlight-type located above entranceways) will be energized at sundown. - 2.

-C. Exterior

-- 1. The exterior lights (those that are attached to the building ie: sconce-type located above entranceways) will be energized at sundown. - 2.
 The lights will be de-energized at sunrise. - 3.
 These lights will be energized when the security system alarms and will remain on until the system is reset, at which time the lights will follow the armed/disarmed sequence.

-3.21 DOMESTIC METER MONITORING [DWG M4.31]
+3.21 DOMESTIC METER MONITORING